RothkopfLab/DatasetBias/README.md

 # Modeling dataset bias in machine-learned theories of economic decision making
-This is the official repository, containing code and data for the paper:// Thomas, T., Straub, D., Tatai, F. et al. Modelling dataset bias in machine-learned theories of economic decision-making.
+This is the official repository, containing code and data for the paper:\
+Thomas, T., Straub, D., Tatai, F. et al. Modelling dataset bias in machine-learned theories of economic decision-making.\
-Nature Human Behaviour (2024). https://doi.org/10.1038/s41562-023-01784-6.
+Nature Human Behaviour (2024)\
+https://doi.org/10.1038/s41562-023-01784-6.

 ![Explanatory Figure](figure1.png)